Skegness: Climate

 The British Isles experience a temperate, maritime climate with warm summers and cool winters.
-Lincolnshire's position on the east of the British Isles allows for a sunnier and warmer climate relative to the national average, and it is one of the driest counties in the United Kingdom.
+Lincolnshire's position on the east of the British Isles allows for a sunnier and warmer climate relative to the national average, and it is one of the driest counties in the UK.
 In Skegness, the average daily high temperature peaks in August at 20.4 C and a peak average daily mean of 16.7 C occurs in July and August.
 The lowest daily mean temperature is 4.4 C in January; the average daily high for that month is 7.0 C and the daily low is 1.9 C.